-Our job is to help you sort through the questions, find answers, and, most important, help you find treatment with the greatest changes of success - at a center known for its long history of success.
+Our job is to help you sort through the questions, find answers, and, most important, help you find treatment with the greatest chance of success - at a center known for its long history of success.

 Some of the information on this site applies to all of these cancers, some just to your type.
 We'll walk you through both.

-Your Diagnosis: Our Team of Experts
+Your Diagnosis and Our Team of Experts

 Our Track Record: Your Confidence

-When it’s a matter of life or death, you need to have confidence in the team you select to manage your treatment.
 The physician-scientists at Johns Hopkins Kimmel Cancer Center have a long history of accomplishments in the field of blood and bone marrow cancers, and helped develop and continually expand the field of bone marrow transplantation.

 Our Track Record: Your Comfort

-It's no secret that some cancer treatments extend over many weeks and have grueling side effects.
+Some cancer treatments extend over many weeks and have grueling side effects.
 We have developed treatment models that get you out of the hospital and back to your family sooner.
 In addition to a team of remarkable nurses, we provide case managers, social workers and financial counselors to help lift some non-medical burdens from you and your family.
 Read more on our Inpatient/Outpatient Program and Support Services and a Nursing Excellence story.